-5 Implications
+6 Implications

 Resources: There are no specific financial implications arising from the contents of this report.
 Legal and Governance: The Council must comply with its legal duties and obligations arising under the Equality Act 2010.
 Section 149 of the Equality Act 2010 enacts a single general public sector equality duty (PSED) which applies to public authorities exercising public functions.
-The duty on public authorities to have "due regard" to the PSED in section 149(1) of the Equality

-Act 2010 is more than simply a requirement to have general regard.
-Real thought must be given to the PSED and its requirements.
+The duty on public authorities to have "due regard" to the PSED in section 149(1) of the Equality Act 2010 is more than simply a requirement to have general regard.
 Risk: A review of the Equality Policy is a key deliverable outlined in the council's Improvement Plan.
 Failure to implement an up to date policy will risk jeopardising Improvement Plan progress and result in the loss of confidence and trust in the Council's ability to deliver its Equalities priorities.
 Failure to comply with our legislative obligations leaves the council open to potential claims and or significant reputational damage.
 Equality: The Equality implications are detailed within the main body of the report.
 Health and Wellbeing: By taking a proactive approach in updating the council's Equality Policy, we will be supporting employees by promoting equality and challenging discrimination and intolerances in all forms.
-The council will break down barriers prohibiting an inclusive society by confidently tackling unfairness caused by inequality and encouraging community cohesion through increased understanding and awareness.
 Social Value This policy will encourage EDI in the workplace as a matter of good practice.
 It will promote a positive working environment free of bullying, harassment, victimisation and discrimination.
 It will promote dignity and respect for all.
 The council does require when contracting with third parties that they have appropriate EDI policies in place.
 Where possible, the council encourages third parties to actively promote and embed their EDI duties and obligations.

-6 Appendices
+7 Appendices

-6.1 Appendix 1 - Equality, Diversity and Inclusion Policy 2022 Appendix 2 - LGA Equality Framework for Local Government
+Appendix 1 - Equality, Diversity and Inclusion Policy 2022 Appendix 2 - LGA Equality Framework for Local Government 7.1